mantinedev/mantine/src/mantine-notifications/README.md

 npx install-peerdeps @mantine/notifications
 ```

-## Licence
+## License

-All Mantine packages have MIT licence.
-All @mantine/notifications dependencies also have MIT licence, except react-transition-group package which has BSD-3-Clause license.
+All Mantine packages have MIT license.
+All @mantine/notifications dependencies also have MIT license, except react-transition-group package which has BSD-3-Clause license.